Dr Rein Ulijn

 Dr Hamish Swanson

 Hamish obtained an MChem degree in Pure and Applied Chemistry at The University of Strathclyde.
 During this time, he undertook a research placement at the Indian Institute of Technology (IIT) Guwahati.
 In 2020 he stayed on at Strathclyde to pursue a PhD scholarship funded by the Carnegie Trust for the Universities of Scotland under the co-supervision of Prof. Tell Tuttle and Dr Aaron Lau.
 His research focused on the study self-assembling peptoid and modified peptide materials using a combined theoretical and laboratory-based approach.
 A significant outcome of this work was Martinoid, a Martini forcefield for peptoid simulations.
-In 2024, he joined Prof. Rein Ulijn’s laboratory as a postdoctoral research associate where he will focus on the development of computational methods for the simulation of covalently adaptive peptide systems.
+In 2024, he joined Prof. Rein Ulijn’s laboratory as a postdoctoral research associate where he will focus on the development of frameworks to rationalize peptide sequence property relationships.
+Email

 Kenny Barriales